creamlan/New-year-themes/README.md

 # New-year-themes
-This theme about New Year, wish tou have good health anh luckily
+This theme about New Year.
+Wish you have good health anh luckily